WhatsApp Template Category Guide: How to Keep Your Templates in the “Utility” Category

 -

-Buttons leading to product pages, offers, or promotions
+Buttons leading to product pages or offers

-Checklist: How to Keep Your Templates in the Utility Category
+Checklist: Keep Templates in the Utility Category

-Review this checklist before submitting your next template:
+Review this checklist before submitting your template:

 ✅ 1.
 Link the message to a user action